peter1591/hearthstone-ai/README.md

 Hope we can have a better accuracy than current result (~79%, which also aligned to the result of AAIA'17 Data Mining Challenge: Helping AI to Play Hearthstone (https://knowledgepit.fedcsis.org/mod/page/view.php?id=1022)).

+We can use embedding to encode battlecry and deathrattle features for each different card IDs.
 TensorFlow has many great articles.
 Like https://www.tensorflow.org/tutorials/wide.

 ### Balance Between Wide and Deep